fpeyraud/ihm_light/README.md

 Composed of 2 buttons and 4 multi-color LEDs, this interface can be used to
 - boot a computer,
 - trigger the reset button
-- trigger an NIM (short PWON button press)
+- trigger an NMI (short PWON button press)
 - trigger a forced shutdown (long PWON button press)
 - send button down and button up events to the computer via an USB serial connection
 - light LEDs individually or all at once according to commands sent via the USB serial connection